-This document describes and discloses information in relation to the Record Group unless such information has been determined as immaterial or of a proprietary or confidential nature, as follows:
+This document describes and discloses information in relation to Record unless such information has been determined as immaterial or of a proprietary or confidential nature, as follows:

 - 1. Risk management objectives and policies;

 - 2. Capital requirements;

 - 3. Remuneration; and

-- 4. Financial resources
+- 4. Financial resources.

-The disclosures in this document are in respect of Record plc ("Record") in accordance with the BIPRU rules, and are intended to show clearly the risks that are relevant to Record and the steps Record takes to manage such risk.
+The disclosures in this document are in accordance with the BIPRU rules and are intended to show the risks that are relevant to Record and the steps Record takes to manage such risk.
 In particular the document discloses how Record has satisfied itself that it has sufficient capital in respect of those risks.
 Record plc wholly owns a subsidiary, Record Currency Management Limited, authorised to undertake regulated business under the Financial Services and Markets Act 2000 (as amended by the Financial Services Act 2012 and 2016), which is regulated by the FCA.
+The Group is a UK consolidation group and is subject to consolidated supervision.
 The risk management and control framework is operated at the Group level.
 This report is therefore prepared on a consolidated basis for Record plc and all of its subsidiaries.